 Four Mile Beach is a coastal community located on a sandy beach ridge system from Flagstaff Hill to the mouth of the Mowbray River.
-There is a variety of land zoning uses and ecological communities at Four Mile Beach.
-The following section outlines the DSC land zoning and vegetation and faunal communities that have been identified in literature review and validated during site visits and surveys.
+It is bordered by the Great Barrier Reef Marine Park seaward and the Wet Tropics World Heritage Area to the west.
+There are a variety of land zoning uses and ecological communities at Four Mile Beach.
+The following section outlines the DSC land zoning and vegetation and faunal communities that have been identified in literature review and supported by findings from the site visits and surveys.